-A student enrolled in nursing courses who fails a nursing course or does not maintain a cumulative GPA of 2.5 will be automatically placed on probation.
-The student is removed from probation when the cumulative GPA is 2.5 or higher.
+A student enrolled in nursing courses who fails a nursing course or does not maintain a semester GPA of 2.0 will be automatically placed on probation.
+The student is removed from probation when the next GPA is 2.0 or higher.